“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline: Caroline vanishes into the night.
 She can’t go home, not right now.
 She has to think.
 Fortunately, there are a dozen places in walking distance.

 GM: St. Louis Cemetery #1 itself well earns Mark Twin’s nickname: “the Cities of the Dead.”
 Everything about the eerily quiet cemetery’s character bolsters the illusion of days long gone by.
-Signs of age are everywhere: broken shells and cobblestones, dredged from Lake Pontchartrain and the Mississippi River, form the alleys, and the crumbling, chipped above-ground crypts hold the dead.
-The disorderly layout of the tombs and burial plots are a labyrinth that Caroline supposes only the dead themselves could easily navigate.
+Signs of age are everywhere.
+Broken shells and cobblestones, dredged from Lake Pontchartrain and the Mississippi River, form the alleys.
+The crumbling, chipped above-ground crypts hold the dead.
+The disorderly layout of the tombs and burial plots are a labyrinth that Caroline supposes only the dead themselves could navigate.

 The dead are a lot more at home here.
 They don’t have to deal with the heat, either.
 Caroline has visited before during the day and can attest the subtropical New Orleans sun is as skin-baking as ever.
-There’s virtually no shade, and the heat-absorbing oven vaults block any semblance of a cool summer breeze while doing nothing to stifle the muggy humidity.
+There’s virtually no shade.
+The heat-absorbing oven vaults block any semblance of a cool summer breeze while doing nothing to stifle the muggy humidity.

 It’s a well-known factoid the dead aren’t buried in New Orleans.
 They’re interred.
-The ground is too wet—as early colonists discovered, to their horror, when the region’s periodic rains and floods washed back up their loved ones’ decayed corpses and sailed them down the city’s muddy streets.
+The ground is too wet—as early colonists discovered, to their horror.
+The region’s periodic rains and floods washed up their loved ones’ corpses and sailed them down muddy streets.
 Above-ground mausoleums keep the dead where they’re supposed to be.
 Even when actual burials are more feasible today, history is too ingrained.
-And so the dead continue to make their homes within crumbling, neighborhood-like rows of house-sized crypts in a moribund parody of suburbia, all so they might not disturb the living.
+And so the dead continue to make their homes within crumbling, neighborhood-like rows of house-sized crypts.
+It feels like a moribund parody of suburbia.

 “Cities of the Dead” feels all-too apt.